QuadSpinner/Gaea-Docs/source/Guide/1-Create/Resolutions.md

 # Resolutions

 This is one of the central precepts of terrain design.
 When you work on a terrain, and especially when you export, the amount of detail in the final result is calculated based on the size or resolution of the export image.
-Even if you export as a mesh, the image resolution is critical.
+Even when you export as a mesh, the image resolution is critical.

-In Gaea, there are two different resolutions you work with: the preview resolution and the export resolution.
+In Gaea, there are two different resolutions you work with: the Preview Resolution and the Export Resolution.

 ## Preview Resolution
 The Preview Resolution controls the quality of detail of your terrain preview in the viewport.
 You can choose between 512 x 512 (0.5K) to 4096 x 4096 (4K) resolution in cubic increments of 512, 1024, 2048, and 4096.